AlexBethel/NMT-AutoCovidSurvey/README.md

 ## Usage

-Just run `./nmt-autocovidsurvey.py` to automatically fill out the screening survey with the configured response.
+Just run `./nmt-autocovidsurvey.py` (or `python ./nmt-autocovidsurvey.py`
+if you prefer or are running Windows) to automatically fill out the screening survey with the configured response.